|

 corrupted Microsoft Excel documents.
 This advanced Excel spreadsheet

-unexpected system shutdown, media read error, and so on."
-Newish too, I have not tried it.
+attacks, unexpected system shutdown, media read error, and so on." $69.

 R-Excel - "R-Excel is a